rverk/kangaroo/README.md

 Intro
 ============

-Kangaroo is Conductor's scalable Hadoop Map/Reduce `InputFormat` for Kafka.
+Kangaroo is Conductor's collection of open source Hadoop Map/Reduce utilities.

+At the moment, we only have a scalable `InputFormat` for Kafka, but there is more to come!

 # Setting up Kangaroo